 When will 1098T Forms be available?

-1098T forms for 2012 will be available to view and print at "MyPace", select "Student Records", Tax Year 2013 Tax Notification, by January 31, 2014.
+1098T forms for 2013 will be available to view and print at "MyPace", select "Student Records", Tax Year 2013 Tax Notification, by January 31, 2014.
 Last year, this same data was submitted to the IRS electronically by March 31, 2013.
 Students will not be mailed a copy of their 2013 1098T.
 The 1098T form will only be available through the MyPace Portal.
 Under Student Records, click Select Tax Year, enter the applicable Tax Year, then click Tax Notification.

 Understanding Your 1098T:

 Instructions for Students:

 An eligible educational institution, such as a college or university in which you are enrolled, and an insurer who makes reimbursements or refunds of qualified tuition and related expenses to you must furnish this statement to you.
 You, or the person who can claim you as a dependent, may be able to claim an education credit on Form 1040 or 1040A for the qualified tuition and related expenses that were actually paid in 2013.
 To see if you qualify for the credit, see Pub.
 970, Tax Benefits for Education; Form 8863, Education Credits; and the Form 1040 or 1040A instructions.
 Institutions may report either payments received in box 1 or amounts billed in box 2.
 The amount shown in box 1 or 2 may represent an amount other than the amount actually paid in 2013.
 Your institution must include its name, address, and information contact telephone number on this statement.
 It may also include contact information for a service provider.
 Although the service provider may be able to answer certain questions about the statement, do not contact them or the filer for explanations of the requirements for (and how to figure) any education credit that you may claim.

 Account number.
 May show an account or other unique number the filer assigned to distinguish your account.